 Free Virtual Spinner

-- Add student names to use as a student selector during classroom lessons or small groups.
+- Add student names as a student selector during classroom lessons or small groups.

 - List names of feelings.
-Have your client act out the selected feeling or tell about a time that they felt that way.
+Have your client act out the selected feeling or describe a time they felt that way.

-- Here is an example of a custom spinner that is set up for a virtual scavenger hunt.
-Simply share your screen, spin the spinner, and your client can go search for the selected item from the wheel.
+- Here is an example of a custom spinner set up for a virtual scavenger hunt.
+Share your screen, spin the spinner, and your client can search for the selected item from the wheel.
 Virtual scavenger hunts are a great way to engage students during virtual small groups and virtual classroom lessons.

 More Resources for Virtual Counseling

 The following paid resources are also available to enhance your virtual counseling sessions.
-Each resource was created by a Confident Counselor who is working alongside you to navigate the virtual counseling world.
+Each resource was created by a Confident Counselor who has navigated this virtual counseling world.

 - Color Your Feelings: Feelings Exploration for Distance Learning by EduKate and Inspire